cubicap/bcthesis/outline.md

 - develop multiple standalone libraries/tools which form a complete solution for programming embedded devices using Javascript
 - Jaculus-machine - standalone, embeddable, C++ centered JavaScript runtime based on QuickJS
 - Jaculus-link - standalone communication library for multiplexing multiple channels on a single stream connection
-- Jaculus - JavaScript runtime for embedded devices
+- Jaculus-device-core - core library for creating new Jaculus devices
 - Jaculus-tools - tools for controlling and monitoring Jaculus devices
-- support for ESP32, ESP32-S3 boards
+- Jaculus-esp32 - Jaculus device port for the ESP32 platform (supports ESP32, ESP32-S3)

 ## Jaculus-machine